BandamBhargavRoyal/slashmark-advanced-task/README.md

-# slashmark-advanced-task
-AI-Powered Indoor Obstacle Avoidance
+AI-Powered Indoor Obstacle Avoidance: Create intelligent systems using AI to navigate indoor spaces while detecting and avoiding obstacles.
+These systems enhance safety and autonomy for robots, drones, and smart devices in confined environments.